-Planning a perfect and hustle free wedding could be a difficult task and not everyone has access to an event organiser.
-As a photographer, I have covered more than 100 weddings up till now and trust me not everyone needs an event planner or organiser as long as you have planned out everything ahead of time.
-For this purpose, it is very important to list out the events that will take place in a chronological order.
+Planning a perfect and hustle-free wedding could be a difficult task and not everyone has access to an event organizer.
+As a photographer, I have covered more than 100 weddings up till now, and trust me not everyone needs an event planner or organizer as long as you have planned out everything ahead of time.
+For this purpose, it is very important to list out the events that will take place in chronological order.
 It is important for you to accept one thing and that is, not everything on your wedding day will take place according to the tie mentioned, so be prepared and have a backup if things get a little late.
 Before making a list of all the events that will be taking place on your wedding day, you should ask yourself the following questions.

 Do you want to hire a photographer?9 out of 10 people will give a big yes to this answer.
-I mean, who doesn't want their precious moments captured forever.
-And it is also very important to hire a photographer that has a good reputation and the one who knows who to capture moments as they occur.
-Having an organised timeline will give you better opportunities of gorgeously created photos and an unforgettable wedding day experience by large.
+I mean, who doesn't want their precious moments captured forever?
+And it is also very important to hire a photographer that has a good reputation and who knows how to capture moments as they occur.
+Having an organized timeline will give you better opportunities for gorgeously created photos and an unforgettable wedding day experience by large.

 Once you know the answers to these questions, it is time to construct a timeline for your wedding.
 Oh and don’t forget to keep your partner in while you plan.

 Here is two awesome wedding timelines for the wedding that starts at 4 pm.